 4. POPI Act compliance requires that you notify the individual in question about any processing of their personal details

 One of the Act’s stipulations is that besides ensuring the integrity and safety of personal information, companies are required to notify the individuals (known as the ‘data subject’) in question as to what data they have on file and then their intended use of the information.
 Importantly – and what many people don’t know – is that it’s also their responsibility to communicate the fact that they have securely stored this information, verify whether this data was given voluntarily and then ask the subject how long they’re able to keep it for.

 5. POPI Act compliance relies on the use of software that can securely store data

 All of your efforts to comply with the Act will be in vain if you’re not making use of event management software that’s also POPI Act compliant.
 Claiming ignorance is moot in the eyes of the law, which means that you need to ensure that programs you use are following POPI protocol.
 The protection of personal information will only become more and more important – to your guests and clients alike – which is why you need to be able to demonstrate that you’re adhering to POPI requirements.
 Failing to do so has severe ramifications, and besides possible jail time or a hefty fine, it’ll cost you your clients and reputation too.

 Event compliance entails a multitude of considerations.
-Download our Event Compliance Checklist to make sure your events are on the right side of the law.
+Collaborate with us to make sure your events are on the right side of the law.